 Still, I gave it a try.
-My personal experience is mostly, well… you can see in the video.
-(Video coming soon!)
+My personal experience is mostly, well… you can see in the video above.
 But overall, I was not disappointed: I followed the instructions, and then I used the logo editor until I was more or less happy.
 And then, the server running the logo maker app went and threw itself a little tantrum.

 I haven’t taken away any points from this part of the review over the server tantrum for two reasons:

 - I’ve been using computers long enough to know that bad things happen, usually when you’re trying to show off what your technology can do.
 Computers are stubborn, frustrating, and often contrary creatures.
 Like my cats.

 - I’ve previously used Wix Logo Maker with no real problems, so I can’t claim that server outages are an ongoing issue.
 As far as I know, this is a one-time thing.
 Your mileage may vary.

 This section of the review will drop a point because I was disappointed in many of the pre-made color palettes, and a lot of the generated logos were decidedly lackluster.
 If you don’t already know what you want out of a logo, you may end up spending a lot of time in the editor figuring that out, Again, the editor is the best part of the whole product, so it’s not that bad.

 In the end, I got a logo I was fairly happy with:

 Ease of use

 Just Start Clicking, You’ll Be Fine